megatank58/typit/README.md

 ## Requirements

-* Message content intent is required for the bot to function.
+* Message content intent is required for the text command to function.
 * typst installed and avaliable in PATH.

 ## Usage

-### ,typ expr
+### ,typ expr (message command)

 ```
 ,typ